| |

 3 manuals, 31 stops, 36 ranks

-The following specification was recorded by F.R.
-Webber (1887-1963), whose "Organ Scrapbooks" are in the possession of The Organ Historical Society Archives in Princeton, N.J.
+The 1889 Frank Roosevelt organ in St. James Church was one of many recorded by F.R.
+Webber (1887-1963), a noted organ historian whose "Organ Scrapbooks" are in the possession of The Organ Historical Society Archives in Princeton, N.J.
 Click here to view the notebook page.
 Webber writes the following comments:

 |